References

 • transformationPath (string) (Required):

-• The element within the payload to replace with the tokenized/detokenized value
+• The element within the payload to replace with the tokenized/detokenized value.
+The pattern used is determined by the transformationType.

 • xpath e.g. "//Card/Password/text()"